TriumphLLC/Blend4Web/deploy/doc/en/_sources/setup.txt

 Before installation, please download and install the compatible Blender version, according to this `table <https://www.blend4web.com/downloads/>`_.

 A current stable version of Blender should be used.
-It can be downloaded from the `official site <http://www.blender.org/download>`_.
+It can be downloaded from the `official site <http://www.blender.org/download>`_ or from `Blend4Web site <https://www.blend4web.com/ru/downloads/>`_.

 .. image:: src_images/setup/blender_first_run.png
    :align: center